NukeMail

 • Fully open source with a self-hosting option

-• Extremely affordable at $1/month for premium
+• highly affordable at $1/month for premium

 • Unlimited aliases on paid plans